chesslablab/spablab/README.md

 ![React PGN Chess](/resources/black-chess-pieces.jpg?raw=true)

 This is a dockerized chess web app that renders a chess board displaying the PGN moves made by players.
-The moves are validated with [PGN Chess](https://github.com/programarivm/pgn-chess), which is a PHP chess board representation that runs chess games internally in PGN notation.
+The moves are validated on the server with [PGN Chess](https://github.com/programarivm/pgn-chess), which is a PHP chess board representation that runs chess games internally in PGN notation, and [Ratchet](http://socketo.me/) (PHP Websockets).

 > **Side Note**: There are a few todos still to be finished.
 Contributions are welcome!